Skip to main content

 Fix HTTP error code 513 on Wildfly

-Many users have reported a network issue where they see a large number of connections in TIME_WAIT and IDLE states.
-This indicates that the connections are not being closed properly by the server or the client.
+Have you ever encountered a network issue where your server is consistently showing a high number of connections in the TIME_WAIT and IDLE states?
+This phenomenon can be frustrating, especially when it indicates that the connections are not being closed properly by the server or client.

-When I analyzed the network traffic, I found that the server was sending HTTP Error 513 to the client, which means that the server is overloaded and cannot handle more requests.
-The client was also logging a socket close event, which means that the client was terminating the connection.
+In our investigation, we found that the culprit behind this issue was an HTTP error code 513 being sent to clients from servers.
+This error code indicates that the server is overloaded and cannot handle more requests.
+Furthermore, the client was logging a socket close event, which meant it was terminating the connection prematurely.

-2. Increase the server capacity or scale up the server to handle more concurrent requests.
-In other words, increase the maximum concurrent connection limit and queue.
+• Increase server capacity: Scale up your server to handle more concurrent requests by increasing the maximum concurrent connection limit and queue.

-3. For a better troubleshooting experience, configure the server to send an intuitive HTTP response code instead of 513, such as 503 (Service Unavailable) or 429 (Too Many Requests).
+• Improve error response codes: Configure your server to send intuitive HTTP response codes, such as 503 (Service Unavailable) or 429 (Too Many Requests), for better troubleshooting.

-4. Configure the TCP parameters on both the server and the client to reduce the TIME_WAIT and IDLE timeout values.
+• Tweak TCP parameters: Adjust TCP parameters on both servers and clients to reduce the TIME_WAIT and IDLE timeout values.

 Comments